chipbennett/update-control/readme.txt

 * Enable this option to enable the debug email.
 This email is sent after ever occurrence of an attempted update, for core, Plugins, Themes, and translation files; and whether the attempt succeeds, fails, or fails critically.

 == Changelog ==

+= 1.2.1 =
+* Make Advanced Settings UI a bit more intuitive.

 = 1.2 =
 * Feature Update.
 Add advanced options toggle, and options for VCS check disabling and debug email.